-Yes, I do know that this may seem excessively geeky to some — for the past few years Sam and I have been working towards having groupware that is suitable for use by our family.
+Yes, I do know that this may seem excessively geeky to some, but for the past few years, Sam and I have been working towards having groupware that is suitable for use by our family.
 By groupware, I mean software that is designed to share information among multiple users on a network.
 That sounds like it would be easy to find, but it isn’t.
 And I really don’t think we’re the only ones looking, either—it’s not uncommon to have LANs in homes now.
 Families have always shared information, whether it be on a bulletin board, notes on the fridge, or a calendar in the kitchen.
 I’ve gotten spoiled by the information-sharing capabilities of groupware in work settings, and now I want the same thing tailored for the home.

 My opinions have changed on some things since I originally wrote this section of my site.
 We all have PDAs now.
 We’ve found that any solution that cannot be accessed from multiple locations isn’t worth our time.
 We’ve implemented a Linux server in our home and experimented with several different applications.
 I’ve become much more aware of the open source community as exemplified by the projects at SourceForge.
 In fact, PHPGroupware came very close to exactly what we’re looking for.